 No, the program is open to all AISD and Austin area charter and private schools, as well as cities – such as Round Rock and Pflugerville – that utilize services through Austin Energy, Austin Water Utility, or Austin Resource Recovery.
 Unfortunately, home school classes are unable to apply for grant funding.

-Yes, but only if the Office of Sustainability has received a completed Project Information Sheet for past projects.
+Yes, past recipients are eligible to apply.
 Contact Mary K. Priddy if you have any questions.

 Yes!
 There is no limit to the number of Bright Green Future Grants each school may apply for, and your school could be awarded more than one grant per school year based on available funding and the number of applicants.
 A separate application form must be completed for each project submission.